peabnuts123/our-text-adventure/README.md

   - A maintenance mode for the site?

 ## Backlog / @TODO
+  - [ ] line-wrap on prompt input
+  - [ ] Add spinner / loading state to terminal onSubmit
+  - [ ] Gracefully handle errors in the frontend
+  - [ ] Update Insomnia.json
+    - Add Command handler
+    - Add new exceptions for add-path
+  - [ ] Mobile nav
+  - [ ] Make a utility to wrap words or something
+  - [ ] Remove path params from test handler and make it more "debug"-y or something
+  - [ ] Persist state when navigating around the site
   - [ ] (API) Upgrade to v3 AWS SDK (and only included as-needed)
   - [ ] Document each component
   - [ ] Document that you need an AWS CLI profile named `our-text-adventure` for deployments
-  - [ ] Mobile nav
-  - [ ] line-wrap on prompt input
-  - [ ] Do not send Commands over the wire in GameScreen payload
-  - [ ] Add spinner / loading state to terminal onSubmit
-  - [ ] Print what items you have received / lost in terminal

   - [x] ~~Make the terminal write text and then prompt you~~
   - [x] ~~Implement slash commands e.g. `/path`~~